jyaquinas/jyaquinas.github.io/_drafts/foreign-key.md

 ### Referential Actions
 You can specify referential actions whenever there is a delete or update using the the `ON DELETE` and `ON UPDATE` clauses.
-* Cascade: if primary key is deleted, delete matching columns in the child table
+* **Cascade**: if primary key is deleted, delete matching columns in the child table
-* Set null: if primary key is deleted/altered, set referencing values in child table to null
+* **Set null**: if primary key is deleted/altered, set referencing values in child table to null
-* Restrict: primary key values in parent table cannot be deleted if it is still referenced by a foreign key
+* **Restrict**: primary key values in parent table cannot be deleted if it is still referenced by a foreign key
-* Set default: if primary key is deleted/altered, set referencing values in child table to a default value
+* **Set default**: if primary key is deleted/altered, set referencing values in child table to a default value

 It is set to `RESTRICT` by default (if `ON DELETE` and `ON UPDATE` clauses are ommitted).